mamurdev/mamurdev/README.md

-- 👋 Hi, I’m @mamurdev
+- 👋 Hi, I’m Matt
 - 👀 I'm interested in front-end development and cybersecurity:
-- 🌱 I’m currently working as a front-end dev;
+- 🌱 I’m currently learning front-end development;
-- 💞️ I’m looking to collaborate on projects based on VueJS;
+- 💞️ I’m looking to collaborate on projects based on React.js;
-- 📫 How to reach me: mamur.dev@gmail.com
+- 📫 How to reach me: mamurazizovich@gmail.com

 <!---
 mamurdev/mamurdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.